mystlabs/mistyforms/README.md

 How does it work
 ------------

-First you have to create a template with the form and its requirements:
+First you have to create a template with the form and its requirements, let's call it form.tpl:

 ```html
 {form}